beavailable/share/README.md

   -a, --all             show all files, including hidden ones, only for directory -t, --text            for text
   -P [PASSWORD], --password [PASSWORD]
-                        access password, if no PASSWORD is specified, the environment variable SHARE_PASSWORD will be used
+                        access password, if no PASSWORD is specified, the environment variable SHARE_PASSWORD will be used -h, --help            show this help message and exit

+tls options:
+  --certfile CERTFILE   cert file
+  --keyfile KEYFILE     key file
+  --keypass KEYPASS     key password
 ```

 # 截图